 B i o g r a p h y

-Mezzo Soprano Svetlina Stoyanova is a member of the ensemble at Vienna State Opera.
-She made her house debut as Dryade (Ariadne auf Naxos) in September 2018, she has since performed the roles of Rosina (Il barbiere di Siviglia), Cherubino (Le nozze di Figaro), Roßweisße (Die Walküre), Tisbe (La Cenerentola) and Lola (Cavalleria Rusticana) at the State Opera.
+Mezzo Soprano Svetlina Stoyanova is a soloist at the Vienna State Opera.
+She made her house debut as Dryade (Ariadne auf Naxos) in September 2018, she has since performed the roles of Rosina (Il barbiere di Siviglia), Cherubino (Le nozze di Figaro), Roßweisße (Die Walküre), Tisbe (La Cenerentola), Lola (Cavalleria Rusticana) among others at the State Opera.
 She has also appeared in guest performances of the Vienna State Opera as Cherubino at the Elbphilharmonie in Hamburg and Zerlina (Don Giovanni) at the Tonhalle in Düsseldorf.

 In 2017 Ms Stoyanova won 1st prize in the Neue Stimmen International Singing Competition.
 In 2016 she won 3rd Prize and highest ranked female singer in Le Grand Prix de l’Opera, after which she was invited to spend a week of recordings with the Bulgarian National Radio Symphony Orchestra.

 Following her success at the Neue Stimmen competition, Svetlina got invitations by numerous houses including a new production of Le nozze di Figaro at Opéra de Nice Côte d’Azur and Anthéa Theatre where in January/February 2018 she performed her role debut of Cherubino.
 In the summer of 2018 she also sang the role of Rosina in Rossini’s Il barbiere di Siviglia in Bregenz Festival.